Indianapolis Legal Separation Attorney

 Some couples who decide to separate choose legal separation over divorce.
 Legal separation may be your best option as an interim step to divorce or as a final solution with financial and personal benefits for both parties.

-Our family law attorneys at Trapp Law, LLC in Indianapolis, IN have significant experience handling legal separations.
-We know what is at stake in family law cases and will take every possible measure to avoid a contentious future with your spouse.
+Our family law attorneys in Indianapolis have significant experience handling legal separations.
+Our Indianapolis legal separation attorneys know what is at stake in family law cases and will take every possible measure to avoid a contentious future with your spouse.
 We understand the sensitive nature of legal separation and are committed to protecting your best interests.

 What Is Legal Separation?